51Degrees/specifications/pipeline-specification/part3/pipeline-elements/javascript-builder.md

    with/without slashes are handled correctly.
 7. The JavaScript may need to make call backs to the server.
 A list of any query parameters that should be included in those calls needs to be created.
-   This can be done by looking at the query entries in the existing evidence:
+   This can be done by looking at the query entries in the existing Evidence:
    - Get all evidence values starting with `query.`
    - Use the text after `query.` as the key.
-   - Pass keys and values in the form required by the template (don't forget URL encoding, etc if needed).
+   - Pass keys and values in the form required by the template (don't forget URL encoding, etc. if needed).

-These parameters are then passed to the pre-created template.
+These values are applied to the template.

-The mustache template used by .NET is available on [GitHub](https://github.com/51Degrees/pipeline-dotnet/blob/master/FiftyOne.Pipeline.Elements/FiftyOne.Pipeline.JavaScriptBuilderElement/Templates/JavaScriptResource.mustache)
+The [Mustache](https://mustache.github.io/) template used by reference implementations is available at [GitHub](https://github.com/51Degrees/pipeline-dotnet/blob/master/FiftyOne.Pipeline.Elements/FiftyOne.Pipeline.JavaScriptBuilderElement/Templates/JavaScriptResource.mustache)
-There is not requirement that this template or mustache is used.
+There is no requirement that this template or Mustache is used.
 However, any new variant would need to reproduce the capabilities of the existing script.

 The parameters to the existing template are: